 Porto carries the confidence that comes with a strong league campaign and they board a flight to Italy having won 15 of their first 18 in the Primeira Liga, easing them to the top of the division.
 Benfica and Sporting Braga continue to nip away at their heels; however, that has ensured they’ve remained focussed, fit and determined during the winter months.
 Another big performance is required if they are to get anything out of this trip, but it’s by no means beyond them.

 The Portuguese side was particularly impressive recently when beating Chaves 4-1 away from home.
 Although this sport is all about levels, that effort proves they are just as capable of turning on the style away from the comforts of their own stadium as they are performing with the backing of their fans.
 They’ll know an away goal will give their chances a serious boost; however, bookies offer 11/4 (Bet365) on the upset.
 That’s big, but not quite big enough to sway us.

 Ajax v Real Madrid

-Easier said than done, of course; however, there’s a steely belief in this Ajax side and they have the skill and passion, especially with the backing of a vocal support, to make life difficult for their rivals.
-Ajax have been marked up as 13/5 second favourites with Bet365 and although that may seem a little harsh, it’s an opinion shared by most traders.
+Easier said than done, of course; however, there’s a steely belief in this Ajax side and they have the skill and passion, especially with the backing of vocal support, to make life difficult for their rivals.
+Ajax has been marked up as 13/5 second-favourites with Bet365 and although that may seem a little harsh, it’s an opinion shared by most traders.
 The draw has been scored out as a 14/5 outsider by Ladbrokes and that wouldn’t be the worst bet.